Noel Fielding: Stand-up comedy

 In 2010, Fielding was supposed to perform a solo tour across the country.
-It was cancelled, however, so he could concentrate on writing The Mighty Boosh film with Julian Barratt and creating an album.
+It was cancelled so he could concentrate on writing The Mighty Boosh film with Julian Barratt and creating an album.
 Fielding announced via Twitter that he was too busy to do the tour.
-In 2015, he told The Guardian that the film was something he talked about writing with Barratt.
-His album was released in June 2016.
-In 2010 and 2014, he took part in Channel 4's Comedy Gala, a benefit show held in aid of Great Ormond Street Children's Hospital.
+From 2014 to 2015 Fielding toured the UK and Australia with a new comedy show An Evening With Noel Fielding that included both stand-up comedy and sketch comedy and along with Fielding included performances from his brother Michael Fielding and long-term collaborator Tom Meeten.
+Mighty Boosh collaborator Nigel Coan created the animation for the animated sequences that occurred in the show.